bogdanr24/dime-financial/README.md

 ## Getting started

+Hi.
 This personal advisor app will guide you to financial independence